learning-zone/react-basics/README.md

 function StableRefExample() {
   const [count, setCount] = useState(0);

-  // Memoize the function so it doesn't change on re-renders const stableRef = useCallback((node) => {
+  // Memoize the function so it does not change on re-renders const stableRef = useCallback((node) => {
     if (node !== null) {
       console.log("Ref initialized once:", node);